stratosphere/stratosphere/docs/0.4/setup/cluster.markdown

     $ bin/hadoop namenode -format

-Finally, we need to copy the Hadoop directory to all worker nodes which are intended to act as DataNodes.
-It is important that the Hadoop directory is **accessible on each machine at the same location**.
-We recommend to use either a shared network directory (e.g. an NFS share) or symlinks to ensure that.
-In the following we assume the Hadoop directory is stored in a shared network directory.
+Finally, we need to make sure that the Hadoop directory is available to all worker nodes which are intended to act as DataNodes and that all nodes **find the directory under the same path**.
+We recommend to use a shared network directory (e.g. an NFS share) for that.
+Alternatively, one can copy the directory to all nodes (with the disadvantage that all configuration and code updates need to be synced to all nodes).

 #### Starting HDFS